DanSunMDA/LEDEM/README.md

 chr1 6240500 6241000 0
 ```

 Below is an example CSV file of histone modifications.
 Fewer or more histone marks are allowed.
-BigWig is a required format to store signal values (i.e. fold change over control).
+BigWig is the required format to store signal values (i.e. fold change over control).

 ```
 H3K4me1,histone_train/Liver_E14.5.H3K4me1.bw